US airline industry seeks about $50 billion in federal help - KTVZ

 The discussions were described as early-stage.
 But one source noted there is a growing recognition from the federal government that conditions “are getting very bad, very fast.”

-Most of America’s major airlines are projected to run out of cash sometime between June 30 and the end of the year without help, according to the trade group.
+Most of America’s major airlines are projected to run out of cash some time between June 30 and the end of the year without help, according to Airlines for America.

 The concept of a bailout for airlines got an endorsement from President Donald Trump at his briefing on the virus on Monday.